Interval arithmetic: Interval extensions of general functions

-The vector $\xi$ lies between $\mathbf{x}$ and $\mathbf{y}$ with $\mathbf{x}, \mathbf{y} \in [\mathbf{x}]$, $\xi$ is protected by $[\mathbf{x}]$.

-Usually one chooses $\mathbf{y}$ to be the midpoint of the interval and uses the natural interval extension to assess the remainder.
+The vector ξ lies between x and y with x, y ∈ [x]; ξ is protected by [x].
+Usually y is chosen to be the midpoint of the interval and uses the natural interval extension to assess the remainder.

-The special case of the Taylor interval extension of degree $k = 0$ is also referred to as the mean value form.
+The special case of the Taylor interval extension of degree k = 0 is also referred to as the mean value form.

 Complex interval arithmetic

 An interval can be defined as a set of points within a specified distance of the center, and this definition can be extended from real numbers to complex numbers.
 Another extension defines intervals as rectangles in the complex plane.
 As is the case with computing with real numbers, computing with complex numbers involves uncertain data.
 So, given the fact that an interval number is a real closed interval and a complex number is an ordered pair of real numbers, there is no reason to limit the application of interval arithmetic to the measure of uncertainties in computations with real numbers.
 Interval arithmetic can thus be extended, via complex interval numbers, to determine regions of uncertainty in computing with complex numbers.
 One can either define complex interval arithmetic using rectangles or using disks, both with their respective advantages and disadvantages.

 The basic algebraic operations for real interval numbers (real closed intervals) can be extended to complex numbers.
 It is therefore not surprising that complex interval arithmetic is similar to, but not the same as, ordinary complex arithmetic.
 It can be shown that, as is the case with real interval arithmetic, there is no distributivity between the addition and multiplication of complex interval numbers except for certain special cases, and inverse elements do not always exist for complex interval numbers.
 Two other useful properties of ordinary complex arithmetic fail to hold in complex interval arithmetic: the additive and multiplicative properties, of ordinary complex conjugates, do not hold for complex interval conjugates.

 Interval arithmetic can be extended, in an analogous manner, to other multidimensional number systems such as quaternions and octonions, but with the expense that we have to sacrifice other useful properties of ordinary arithmetic.